PURGATORY: WHAT CAN I EXPECT THERE?

 They should!
 They are going to have to suffer through it with the rest of us!
 The final purification before heaven was a consistent doctrine seamlessly passed on through Judaic and Christian history.
 The first millennium and a half of Christians believed in it.
 But then Luther realized purgatory did not mesh with his new "Faith Alone" theory so he got rid of the doctrine, and simultaneously removed the Book of Maccabees from the Old Testament because of its clear stating of the doctrine.

-For more info on purgatory, Protestants and Maccabees, see:
+For additional info on purgatory, Protestants and Maccabees, see:

 http://matt1618.freeyellow.com/deutero.html (Why Protestants do not have 7 books of the Old Testament) http://www.catholicculture.org/docs/most/getwork.cfm?worknum=152 (Purgatory)